hcsun/CarND-MPC-Project/reflection.md

 double dt = 0.05;

 ```
 At first, I used 25 for my N value.
 It was doing well.
 With `dt` is equal to 0.05 second, this means that I have the prediction for the next 1.25 second.
-Consider the target latency is 200 ms, I suppose I don't need that much time steps.
+Consider the target latency is 200 ms, I suppose I don't need that much time steps.
 So I shrank the value to 13, and it was doing good too.

 ## Polynomial Fitting and MPC Preprocessing